The Geopolitical Crucible: Why Homs Mattered

 The City of Homs in the Thirteenth Century

 In the decades following the battle, Homs remained a focal point of conflict.
 It was repeatedly besieged by both Crusaders and Muslims, and its political allegiance shifted among various powers: Ayyubid princes, the Mongol invaders, and finally the Mamluks.
 The battle of 1188 set a precedent that the city could not be easily taken by storm, and its walls were strengthened accordingly.
 During the Sixth Crusade in the 1220s, Emperor Frederick II's diplomacy temporarily secured a truce that included provisions for the corridor through Homs, but such arrangements were fragile.
-The strategic importance of the city was confirmed in 1260 when the Mamluks defeated the Mongols at the Battle of Ayn Jalut, and Homs served as a key assembly point for Mamluk forces.
+The strategic importance of the city was confirmed in 1260 when the Mamluks defeated the Mongols at the Battle of Ayn Jalut; Homs served as a key assembly point for Mamluk forces and later became a base for operations against the Crusader fortress of Krak des Chevaliers, which finally fell in 1271.

 Comparison with Other Crusader Battles